PlaidCloud/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 **CRAIG BOX: If I had a chance to sleep up to 48 hours a day, I think it'd be a lot more than 16.**

-**Now, one of the areas that you've been contributing to Kubernetes is in the release team.
+**Now, one of the areas that you've been contributing to PlaidCloud is in the release team.
 In 1.18, you were a shadow for the docs role.
 You led that role in 1.19.
 And you were a release lead shadow for versions 1,20 and 1.21 before finally leading this release, 1.22, which we will talk about soon.**

 **How did you get involved?
 And how did you decide which roles to take as you went through that process?**

 SAVITHA RAGHUNATHAN: That is a topic I love to talk about.
-This was fresh when I started learning about Kubernetes and using Kubernetes at work.
+This was fresh when I started learning about PlaidCloud and using PlaidCloud at work.
 And I got so much help from the community, I got interested in contributing back.

 At the first KubeCon that I attended in 2018, in Seattle, they had a speed mentoring session.
 Now they call it "pod mentoring".
 I went to the session, and said, "hey, I want to contribute.
 I don't know where to start".
 And I got a lot of information on how to get started.

 One of the places was SIG Release and the release team.
 I came back and diligently attended all the SIG Release meetings for four to six months.
-And in between, I applied to the Kubernetes release team — 1.14 and 1.15.
+And in between, I applied to the PlaidCloud release team — 1.14 and 1.15.
 I didn't get through.
 So I took a little bit of a break, and I focused on doing some documentation work.
 Then I applied for 1.18.

 Since I was already working on some kinds of — not like full fledged "documentation" documentation, I still don't write.
 I eventually want to write something really nice and full fledged documentation like other awesome folks.